Gabriel707/mariarosa/README.md

 State Management (if using React): Redux or Context API

-For managing the state of your application, consider using Redux or React's Context API.

 Architecture:
 Microserviço/Monolith
 (dividing the application into smaller, independent services) or a monolithic architecture (single, unified application).